Dutch East India Company: Organisational structure

-While the VOC mainly operated in what later became the Dutch East Indies (modern Indonesia), the company also had important operations elsewhere.
+While the VOC mainly operated in what later became the Dutch East Indies (modern-day Indonesia), the company also had important operations elsewhere.
 It employed people from different continents and origins in the same functions and working environments.
 Although it was a Dutch company, its employees included not only people from the Netherlands, but also many from Germany and other countries.
 Besides the diverse north-west European workforce recruited by the VOC in the Dutch Republic, the VOC made extensive use of local Asian labour markets.
 As a result, the personnel of the various VOC offices in Asia consisted of European and Asian employees.
 Asian or Eurasian workers could be employed as sailors, soldiers, writers, carpenters, smiths, or as simple unskilled workers.
 At the height of its existence, the VOC had 25,000 employees who worked in Asia and 11,000 who were en route.
 Also, while most of its shareholders were Dutch, about a quarter of the initial shareholders were Zuid-Nederlanders (people from an area that includes modern Belgium and Luxembourg), and there were also a few dozen Germans.

 The VOC had two types of shareholders: the participanten, who could be seen as non-managing members, and the 76 bewindhebbers (later reduced to 60) who acted as managing directors.
 This was the usual set-up for Dutch joint-stock companies at the time.
 The innovation in the case of the VOC was that the liability of not just the participanten but also of the bewindhebbers was limited to the paid-in capital (usually, bewindhebbers had unlimited liability).
 The VOC therefore was a limited liability company.
 Also, the capital would be permanent during the lifetime of the company.
 As a consequence, investors that wished to liquidate their interest in the interim could only do this by selling their share to others on the Amsterdam Stock Exchange.
 Confusion of confusions, a 1688 dialogue by the Sephardi Jew Joseph de la Vega analysed the workings of this one-stock exchange.

-The VOC consisted of six Chambers (Kamers) in port cities: Amsterdam, Delft, Rotterdam, Enkhuizen, Middelburg and Hoorn.
-Delegates of these chambers convened as the Heeren XVII (the Lords Seventeen).
+The VOC consisted of six Chambers (Kamers) in port cities: Amsterdam, Delft, Rotterdam, Enkhuizen, Middelburg, and Hoorn.
+Delegates of these chambers convened as the Heeren XVII (Lords or Gentlemen Seventeen).
 They were selected from the bewindhebber-class of shareholders.

 Of the Heeren XVII, eight delegates were from the Chamber of Amsterdam (one short of a majority on its own), four from the Chamber of Zeeland, and one from each of the smaller Chambers, while the seventeenth seat was alternatively from the Chamber of Middelburg-Zeeland or rotated among the five small Chambers.
 Amsterdam had thereby the decisive voice.
 The Zeelanders in particular had misgivings about this arrangement at the beginning.
 The fear was not unfounded, because in practice it meant Amsterdam stipulated what happened.

 The six chambers raised the start-up capital of the Dutch East India Company: